-(131) Avalon State Park (132) Fort Pierce Inlet State Park Avalon State Park has more than a mile of increasingly rare undeveloped beachfront and provides habitat for many species of wildlife.
-Threatened and endangered sea turtles, like the loggerhead, Atlantic green and leatherback, nest on the beach during the spring and summer.
+(32) Fort Pierce Inlet State Park

+Avalon State Park has more than a mile of increasingly rare undeveloped beachfront and provides habitat for many species of wildlife.
+Threatened and endangered sea turtles, like the loggerhead, Atlantic green and leatherback, nest on the beach during the Spring and Summer.
 Swimmers and snorkelers enjoy the clear blue waters.
-Visitors can enjoy a meal at the sheltered picnic tables overlooking the beach.
-Park Location: State Road A1A North North Hutchinson Island, FL 34949
+Visitors can enjoy a meal at the

+Park Location: State Road A1A N North Hutchinson Island, FL 34949

 This park is a popular place for anglers to catch dinner while the half-mile beach welcomes visitors to relax and play.
-Food and beverage sales as well as canoe, kayak and paddleboard rentals are available.
-Jack Island Preserve, located 1 mile north, has trails for hiking, bicycling and nature study.
+Food and beverage sales as well as canoe/kayak and paddleboard rentals are available.
+Jack Island Preserve. located one mile north, has trails for hiking, bicycling and nature study.
 At the west end of the Marsh Rabbit Run Trail, visitors can climb an observation tower to get a bird's-eye view of Indian River and the island.

-Park Location: 905 Shorewinds Drive Fort Pierce, FL 34949
+Park Location: 905 Shorewinds Dr. Fort Pierce, FL 34949